project-march/ProjectMarch/doc/continuous_integration/continuous_integration.rst

 It builds and runs tests on downstream packages to check if there are any breaking changes.
 This is currently only used in :march:`march <.travis.yml>`.

-Finally there is the ``AFTER_SCRIPT`` option.
+Finally, there is the ``AFTER_SCRIPT`` option.
 This runs the given script after all the default tests.
-Currently it is set in the template to run roslint on the target packages.
+Currently, it is set in the template to run roslint on the target packages.
 The build can fail if the after script fails.

 Running Industrial CI